-Many graduate (600-level) courses in the School of Arts and Sciences and the School of Engineering offered in the graduate divisions of the university and some advanced undergraduate courses require the instructor’s approval signature on a registration form.
+Many graduate (600-level) courses in the School of Arts and Sciences and the School of Engineering offered in the graduate divisions of the university, and some advanced undergraduate courses, require the instructor’s approval.
 Engineering students also need their faculty advisor’s approval.
-Therefore, students may not add these courses online, and must use a paper registration or add/drop form, and the instructor's signature is required.
+If online enrollment is not available, students must use a paper registration or add/drop form, and the instructor's signature is required.

 Undergraduate students may not audit a course.
 By the end of the add period, a student may only attend or participate in a course if registered for it.

 Registering for Independent Academic Work

 Independent Academic Work is the collective term used to encompass independent study, research, and academic internships.
 Independent study means a program of study and reading under the tutelage of a faculty member.
 Academic credit for independent study is based on work equivalent to class-based courses.
 Research involves planning and conducting experiments, collection and analysis of data, and the reporting of results.
 Academic internships are practical work experiences which have an academic component as certified by a member of the faculty.

 All forms of independent academic work require early planning with a faculty sponsor.
 To receive academic credit, the independent academic work must include some activity, exercise or product that can be evaluated by a regular member of the AS/EN faculty whose field of expertise is closely enough related to the work for the faculty sponsor to evaluate the work competently and certify that it merits academic credit.

 Academic credit for independent academic work must be sponsored by a full-time member of the Homewood faculty.
 This is the case whether the work is done on campus or not.
 The work supervisor and the faculty sponsor may be the same individual.
 If the faculty sponsor is not the work supervisor, the work supervisor must provide the faculty sponsor with a report on the student’s achievements while doing the independent project and the faculty member must certify how much academic credit the project merits.